digitalorigin/batch-http/README.md

 }
 ```

-- If a `query` object is passed in the JSON, a request will be created with all parameters inside
-the object as URL parameters. `GET` method will be used.

-- If a `body` object is passed in the JSON, a request will be created with the contents of `body`
+In general, to represent the HTTP request as a JSON object some rules are contemplated ([#17](https://github.com/digitalorigin/batch-http/issues/17))
+* The request must be wrapped in a `request` object in the JSON root.
+* Inside the `request`, a `method` field can be used to indicate the [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) for the request.
+If no method is provided and no default method is configured, `GET` will be used.
+* The following attributes can also be specified to further refine the request.
-in the request body. `POST` method will be used.
+  * A `path` string for passing the path to be used in the request.
+If no path is provided in the request or in the configuration, `/` will be used.

-Whatever is passed in the input JSON in the `context` key it will be propagated unaltered to the result.
+  * A `query` object for passing a set of key-value query parameters to be used in the request.
+  * A `headers` object for passing a set of key-value headers to be used in the request.
+  * A `body` object for sending a generic JSON object in the request body.
+* A response is represented in a `response` object in the root.
+A `response` can contain `headers` and `body` as well.
+The response status is represented in a `status` field.
+* Optionally a `context` object can also be passed in the root to allow for context propagation.
 This allows annotating input records with metadata which will not be used in the request ([#3](https://github.com/dcereijodo/batch-http/issues/3))

+Any object or key not specified above will be simply ignored.

 ## Configuration
 You can find examples and descriptions for all configurations supported by `batch-http` in the [sample configuration file](src/main/resources/application.conf).
 All this properties can be overridden on invocation by providing appropriate [JVM arguments](https://github.com/lightbend/config).